 You may use more than one standard size bottle in a day.
 Meaning that you will require more bottles to stay out for a few days.

-Although the propane generator may burn more fuel than the gasoline generator, its impact on environmental safety is highly commendable.
-We recommend propane generators for outdoor camping as it helps to reduce your carbon footprint.
+Although the propane generator may burn more fuel than the gasoline generator run, its impact on the environmental safety is highly commendable.
+We recommend full load propane generators for outdoor camping as it helps to reduce your carbon footprint.

 You will spend less operating a diesel generator than on one that uses gasoline.
 A 20-watt unit will require less than 2 gallons of diesel to power it for a day.